 In our experience, the best time to visit Paris would be from April through to September.
 Although April to June and September to October will see less crowds, but you will see cooler temperature.
 During the summer months of July and August will be the busiest with the best weather.

 During the winter months, of October through to March will see cold weather conditions.
 Whilst it might be cold, it will be the quietest time to visit.

-The currency in Paris is the Euro, and known as the second most expensive city in the world.
+The Currency used in Paris is the Euro, but also know as the most expensive city in the world.

 We would advise purchasing the Euro prior to your intended travel, although you can use debit/credit cards, and cash machines.
 Please note, you could be charged for the use of your debit/credit card, and cash machines whilst traveling in Paris.
 Please check with your bank or card provider before you travel.

 Things to do in Paris